cvanaret/Uno/README.md

 # What is Uno?
 Uno (Unifying Nonlinear Optimization) is a C++ framework aiming at unifying most of the methods for solving nonlinearly constrained optimization problems.

+# How to cite Uno

+Please be patient, we are actively working on our article.

 # Contributions

 Developed by Charlie Vanaret (Technische Universität Berlin)